-Once, you decide to have a pet an animal, you must have several pieces of training to teach your pet.
+Once, you decide to have a pet animal, you must have several pieces of training to teach your pet.
 Ferrets are the most intelligent creature they find a spot for litter, even while in the cage.
-You should notice and place a litter box to that place in the cage and put some fresh droppings in the box so it will smell like a restroom.
-Let’s know how to keep ferret cage from smelling.
+You should notice and place a litter box in that place in the cage and put some fresh droppings in the box so it will smell like a restroom.
+Let’s know how to keep the ferret cage from smelling.

 Most of the time ferret usually uses the box soon but if they don’t use the litter box then replace the box of another type.
 When he will be used to it then it will lessen the smell in the cage.